mecoderacademy/ZetiUI/README.md

 use command npn run start to run the app. if you make changes hot loading doesnt work so will need to stop the project and re-run to run tests run npm run test

+In App.tsx you may need to change the url on line 20 to whatever the backend api is.

 Acknowledgements: